 uses high-energy beams, such as X-rays, to kill cancer cells.
 It is often used in combination with surgery for early-stage cancers.
 For more advanced cancers, radiation therapy may be used to shrink the tumor before surgery

-is a type of cancer treatment that uses drugs to kill cancer cells.
+Chemotherapy for these cancers aims to target and destroy cancer cells, reduce their growth, and reduce the risk of recurrence or spread.
 Chemotherapy can be given intravenously (through an IV) or orally (in pill form).
-It is often used in combination with surgery and/or radiation therapy
+It is often used in combination with surgery and/or radiation therapy.

 Prognosis & Survivorship in Colon Cancer